Strongly self-interacting processes on the circle: Introduction

 Equation \eqref{EqIntro} can be seen as the generalization of the classical Ornstein-Uhlenbeck process, obtained for $V'(x)=\lambda x,\, \lambda>0$.

 The second one is the velocity jump process $(X,Y)\in\mathbb R\times \{-1,1\}$ which is the piecewise deterministic Markov process (PDMP) introduced in \cite{MonmarchePDMP} with generator

+where $\lambda >0$ is constant and $(\ )_+$ denotes the positive part.
+A trajectory of the process is defined as follows: starting from an initial state $(x,y)$, the process follows the deterministic flow $(X_t,Y_t)=(x+ty,y)$ up to a random time $T$ with cumulative distribution $\mathbb P(T>s) = \exp[-\lambda s + \int_0^s ( y V'(x+uy))d u]$.
+At time $T$, the velocity is reversed, i.e. $Y_T = -y$, while the position is continuous, i.e. $X_T = x + T y$.
+By the Markov property, $(X_T,Y_T)$ can then be taken as a new initial state, from which the process again follows free transport up to a new random jump time, etc., and the full trajectory is defined by induction (see \cite{MonmarchePDMP} and Section \ref{SectionHittingPDMP} for details).

-where $\lambda >0$ is constant and $(\ )_+$ denotes the positive part (see \cite{MonmarchePDMP} and Section \ref{SectionHittingPDMP} for a trajectory definition of the dynamic).
-In both cases, if we suppose that the potential $V$ is sufficiently coercive at infinity, $X$ is ergodic and its law converges to the Gibbs measure with density proportional to $e^{-V}$.
-Note that when the rate of jump $\lambda$ goes to infinity and time is correctly accelerated, the velocity Gibbs process (more precisely its first coordinate) converges to the Fokker-Planck diffusion (see \cite{FGM}).
+In both cases (diffusion or PDMP), if we suppose that the potential $V$ is sufficiently coercive at infinity, $X$ is ergodic and its law converges to the Gibbs measure with density proportional to $e^{-V}$.
+Note that when the rate of jump $\lambda$ goes to infinity and time is correctly accelerated, the velocity jump process (more precisely its first coordinate) converges to the Fokker-Planck diffusion (see \cite{FGM}).

 In both cases we want to replace the potential $V(X_t)$ by a self-interacting potential

 where $W$ is a symmetric interaction potential.
 In other words $V_t(X_t)$ depends both on the current position $X_t$ and the (non-normalized) occupation measure $\int_0^t \delta_{X_s} ds$.
 This is a strong self-interaction, by contrast with the weak self-interaction such as studied in \cite{BLR} where the self-interacting potential is a function of $X_t$ and of the normalized occupation measure $\frac1t\int_0^t \delta_{X_s} ds$.